roua-cyber/Shopping-Cart-DOM/README.md

-# Shopping Cart (javascript and DOM manipulation )
+# Shopping Cart (Javascript and DOM manipulation )

 For this project , i created a shopping cart.